-On this day in 1768, John Hancock’s merchant sloop, the Liberty, enters the Port of Boston.
-Little did the people of Boston know that “the Liberty Affair” was about to begin—and it would catapult Hancock to nationwide prominence.
+On this day in 1768, John Hancock’s merchant sloop, the Lydia, enters the Port of Boston.
+She would soon by followed by another sloop, the Liberty.
+Little did the people of Boston know that “the Liberty Affair” was on the horizon—and it would catapult Hancock into nationwide prominence.

 At the time, Boston was a busy port and one of the main entryways into American commerce.
 Yes, American merchants sometimes smuggled goods into the city, but it was a long-standing custom accepted by all.
 British officials turned a blind eye to it and/or accepted bribes to ignore it.
 The smuggling was seen as a way to counterbalance the harshness of some British customs.

 During these days, Hancock did not care too much about politics (believe it or not!).
 He was busy running his very successful business.
 In July 1765, he did not even seem to have an opinion about the controversial Stamp Act.
 He wrote the Governor: “I seldom meddle with Politicks, & indeed have not Time now to Say anything on that head.”
 He would soon change his mind.
 By October of that year, Hancock supported repeal of the Act.
 He wrote: “I never will carry on Business under such great disadvantages & Burthen.
 I will not be a slave.
 I have a Right to the Libertys & Privileges of the English Constitution, & I as an Englishman will enjoy them.”